lambda-linux/lambda-machine-local/README.md

 #### `bootlocal.sh`

-`lml_init` executes `bootlocal.sh` at the end of its initialization process.
+`/etc/local.d/07-bootlocal.start` executes `bootlocal.sh` at the end of its initialization process.
 For most users we recommend using this file for your customization.

-If `bootlocal.sh` exits with an non-zero return status, `lml_init` will log a message to `/var/log/messages`.

 #### `bootsync.sh`

-`bootsync.sh` is the first customizable hook executed by `lml_init`.
-`bootsync.sh` is executed prior to starting the docker and ssh daemons.
+`bootsync.sh` is the first customizable hook executed by `/etc/local.d/05-bootsync.start`. `bootsync.sh` is executed prior to starting the docker and ssh daemons.

-**Note:** `lml_init` expects `bootsync.sh` to exit with posix return status of zero.
-If a non-zero return status is encountered, then `lml_init` will **not** proceed further with its initialization process.
+**Note:** OpenRC local scripts `bootsync.sh` to exit with posix return status of zero.
+If a non-zero return status is encountered, then initialization will **not** proceed.
 Therefore when customizing this file please ensure that any errors in your program are gracefully handled.

 #### Developing and debugging customization scripts